tommyztx/CSCE_435_Project_2024/Report.md

 Repeat the local sort and gather steps for each digit, starting from the least significant to the most significant digit.
 ### 2c.
 Evaluation plan - what and how will you measure and compare
+- Input sizes
+  128, 1024, 8912
-- Input sizes, Input types
+- Input types
-- Strong scaling (same problem size, increase number of processors/nodes)
-- Weak scaling (increase problem size, increase number of processors)
+  Random, Sorted, Reverse Sorted, Sorted with 1%